mxtwng/learningCPP/README.md

 Chapter 9: Brute force + Backtracking.

-!!This also includes studying from USACO and VNOI roadmap (reminder to checkout codedream)
+!!This also includes studying from USACO and VNOI roadmap (reminder to checkout codedream) !!bro we can code together on ide.usaco.guide !!exercises: hackerank, leetcode, codeforces, cses,

 Log:
 1. Monday, May 12nd 2025: Created repo/project, finished Chapter 1.